tepic992/Employees-Project/README.md

 ##Tasks

-Creating employees, jobs, type of jobs, skills of all employees Creating controllers and repositories
+Creating employees, jobs, type of jobs, skills of all employees and other entities

+Creating controllers and repositories

 Using CRUD operations

 ##Technologies used: